SaishaFulzele/Global-Wealth-Analysis/README.md

+# 🌍 Where Should You Live to Build Wealth?
-# 🌍 Global Wealth Opportunity & Income Simulation Engine
+## A Global Wealth Opportunity & Income Simulation Engine
 ---

 ## 🚀 Why This Project Matters